Arthur (1981 film): Sequel

 The film was followed by a sequel in 1988, Arthur 2: On the Rocks.
-Lead players Dudley Moore, Liza Minnelli, and John Gielgud reprised their roles, as well as many supporting players such as Geraldine Fitzgerald, Barney Martin; but Ted Ross and Jill Eikenberry did not return.
+Lead players Moore, Minnelli, and Gielgud reprised their roles, as well as supporting players such as Fitzgerald and Martin.
 The sequel was a critical and financial failure.

 Remake

-The 2011 version was first reported in 2008 with news that Arthur was to be remade by Warner Bros., with British actor/comedian Russell Brand in the lead role.
-Brand confirmed this during his March 10, 2009 appearance on The Howard Stern Show.
+The 2011 version was first reported in 2008 with news that Arthur was to be remade by Warner Bros., with Russell Brand in the lead role.
+Brand confirmed this during his March 10, 2009, appearance on The Howard Stern Show.
 The remake was an overall critical and financial failure.

-Foreign versions
+Indian versions

-The film had three Indian remakes.
-One was the 1984 Hindi-language film Sharaabi, the second was the 1985 Kannada-language film Nee Thanda Kanike, and the third was another 2004 Hindi Tumsa Nahin Dekha.
+The film had three Indian remakes: the 1984 Hindi-language film Sharaabi, the 1985 Kannada-language film Nee Thanda Kanike, and the 2004 Hindi Tumsa Nahin Dekha: A Love Story.

 In popular culture

 The animated series The Critic starring Jon Lovitz shows a parody of Arthur called Arthur 3: Revenge of the Liver, where the character of Arthur Bach (voiced by Maurice LaMarche impersonating Dudley Moore) is shown intoxicated and is informed that he has cirrhosis of the liver.

-In 2020, the film was honored at the On Cinema at the Cinema Seventh Annual Oscar Special.
-Film expert Gregg Turkington hosted a special sneak preview of the film's 40th anniversary celebration, which was planned for the 2021 Oscar Special.